frafra077/workspace-manager/README.md

 ---

 ## 📋 Changelog

+### v2.0.8 (May 21, 2026)
+- 🌐 **Native Menu Follows App Language** — the macOS menu bar now reflects the language chosen in the app settings, including titles and entries automatically injected by macOS
+- 🖥️ **Multiple Terminals per Workspace** — the Terminal & Commands section now supports multiple folders and commands per workspace, all launched when the workspace opens
+- 🔁 **Smarter Finder Group Reopening** — the “Reopen Group” command first closes the tracked group and then reopens it, avoiding duplicate windows
+- ❓ **Help Menu Linked to Official Website** — the WorkSpace Help menu item now points directly to the app’s official website
+- 🇫🇷 **French Release Notes for Sparkle** — French release notes (`notes-fr.html`) added to the Sparkle feed, with multi‑language links (`it`, `en`, `fr`)
+- 🖥️ **Stable Native View Menu** — the native macOS View menu is kept active to prevent intermittent re‑insertions, while native panel/tab entries have been removed
+- 🌐 **Improved Menu Bar Localization** — menu titles are normalized and updated during `menuNeedsUpdate`, so macOS‑generated entries also follow the app language
+- ⚙️ **Smoother Menu Bar Behavior** — menu bar synchronization has been optimized to avoid freezes when opening menus

 ### v2.0.7 (April 22, 2026)
 - 🎨 **Liquid Glass Design** — redesigned Settings and selection tabs with native materials, translucency, and a more spacious macOS look